Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 \subsection{EV charging Infrastructure}

 Brick does not currently have any class for electric vehicles.
 In EFOnt, there is an \texttt{ElectricVehicle} class, but it only includes a relation on how it can be modeled.
 Using another class from EFOnt (\texttt{GenericLoadProfile}), its' energy consumption can be modeled.
 In addition, the battery capacity can be modeled with \texttt{Battery} and \texttt{StorageCapacity} from DELTA.
-However, many of the IRs related to its performance—such as state of charge, and current and voltage limits—cannot be modeled.
+However, while building-centric ontologies struggle with performance metrics such as state of charge, and current and voltage limits, CIM actually excels here.
+Through its IEC 61970-301 standard, CIM successfully captures these physical and electrical properties using entities like \texttt{Battery Unit.storedE} (state of charge), \texttt{BatteryUnit.ratedE} (capacity), \texttt{VoltageLimit}, and \texttt{CurrentFlow}.

+Despite this electrical precision, CIM still fails to model the behavioral and mobile nature of EVs, lacking entities for arrival and departure times, discharging allowances, and dynamic EV energy consumption.
 We have identified another ontology specific to EVs, but it focuses on life cycle management \cite{yoo2016semantic}, making it unsuitable for DR-related properties.
-It appears that the simplest solution may be to extend Brick itself for this purpose as EV Charging Infrastructure is already becoming a part of many commercial buildings.
+Given CIM's proprietary restrictions and its blind spots regarding EV mobility, it appears that the simplest and most accessible solution may be to extend Brick itself for this purpose, potentially adopting CIM's electrical entity structures as a conceptual baseline, as EV Charging Infrastructure is already becoming a part of many commercial buildings.